Student Loans & Flight Scholarships

 Aerocadet official program acceptance letter.
 This letter will be addressed to you, the Applicant, and confirm your elected flight training program objectives, post-completion internship and employment placement guarantees (conditional), as well as Candidate's (your) suitability for flight training and pilot career development based on multi-stage enrollment assessment by a leading aviation training expert (an active or retired Airline Pilot Captain).
 The letter will also contain a QR code allowing instant online verification of student status.

 Global Air (BVI) Inc conditional employment offer.
 Global Air international ferry company will issue you an official letter confirming their intent to employ you as an trans-Atlantic ferry pilot, subject to certain conditions, such as completion of your flight training and internship program with Aerocadet.
+This letter serves as a loan or scholarship petition from a prospective employer with the guarantee of employment, and thus repayment of the loan to the bank or sponsor.

 Flight training and internship contract.
 Raich Aerospace Group LLC / Aerocadet will issue you a flight training and internship contract with detailed explanation of terms and conditions, cost, and conditional internship and employment guarantees.
+Again, this contract serves as a petition for a loan, on behalf of the student, from Aerocadet.

 Raich Aerospace Group LLC welcome letter.
 This letter should be used as a cover sheet for your Flight Training and Internship Contract.